tdowrick/ScouseTom/Methods_System_Characterisation_Resistor_phantom__.md

 ### Multifrequency
 **DATA FROM STROKE**

-### Characterisation
+### Impedance Spectrum Measurment

-Healthy brain tissue showed a non linear decrease of 15% impedance over 0-250Hz, with ischaemic brain showing a decrease of 7% over the same range, with a more linear slope. \ref{FigureSweep}.
+Healthy brain tissue showed a non linear decrease of 15% impedance over 0-250Hz, with ischaemic brain showing a decrease of 7% over the same range, with a more linear slope \ref{FigureSweep}.
 Above 250Hz, the impedance of both tissue types decreased at the same rate.